akimwong/1_OnPremise/Journey/001/03_Regression/01_Titanic/Readme.md

 ### 1. The Method <- Why?
 Type of problem: Quantitative (Decision-making justified by numbers) </br>
-Model used: CRISP-DM (the standard of the industry)
+Method used: CRISP-DM (the standard of the industry for quantitative problems)

 1.1.
 Business understanding - What exactly is the problem we are trying to solve with data <br/>